Food processor attachments explained

 Plenty of food processors include a simple citrus press - handy for quickly juicing citrus fruits and getting your daily fix of fresh orange juice.

 If you want to juice hard fruits or vegetables, you'll need a food processor with a centrifugal juicer attachment.
 These are less common, although brands such as Braun make them.
-You may be better off with a dedicated juicer though - read our guide on how to buy the best juicer to find out.
+You may be better off with a dedicated juicer though - read our guide on to find out.

 This mini processing attachment is for making smaller quantities of purée, grinding coffee beans and spices, and chopping nuts and herbs.
 Mills are more likely to be supplied with more premium models, although they may have a 'mini bowl' that does the same job instead.

 This can come in various guises – you might get an emulsifying disc or whisk paddle or beaters.
 On food processors, twin beaters are the most effective and metal twin beaters give the best results, although these generally don't quite match the results you'd get in a good stand mixer.
-If you aren't sure what's best for you, check out our guide to baking gadgets.
+If you aren't sure what's best for you, check out our .

 A small bowl with its own blade that fits inside the main bowl.
 More expensive models often have standard, midi and mini bowls that stack inside each other, for increased versatility.